 LCII Short Volume

-LCI Industries (LCII) operates in the Consumer Cyclical sector, specifically the Auto - Recreational Vehicles industry, with a market capitalization near $2.69B, listed on NYSE, employing roughly 11,500 people, carrying a beta of 1.22 to the broader market.
-LCI Industries, together with its subsidiaries, manufactures and supplies components for the manufacturers of recreational vehicles (RVs) and adjacent industries in the United States and internationally.
+LCI Industries (LCII) operates in the Consumer Cyclical sector, specifically the Auto - Recreational Vehicles industry, with a market capitalization near $2.33B, listed on NYSE, employing roughly 11,500 people, carrying a beta of 1.18 to the broader market.
+LCI Industries, operating globally through its subsidiaries, specializes in producing and delivering a wide array of components for recreational vehicle (RV) manufacturers and various associated industries.
 Led by Jason D. Lippert, public since 1985-05-29.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.